prashantbhallavi/delta-demo/README.md

 # delta-demo
-This is Demo for Git &amp; github class
+This is Demo for Git &amp; github class.